Unkown2012/DexSerializer2/README.md

 	- Vector3int16 (used in TerrainRegion)
 - have lz4 compress function
 - have a clipboard function that sets to `application/x-roblox-studio` (for reference, copy something in studio and use clipboard viewer to see how its saved)

+## Community Server
+If you would like to find more information, or talk to others interested in this script, you may join the server:<br>https://discord.gg/jnXFq2VBgU<br>
+Note that very limited to no support will be provided.

 <br>